Professional Strategies for RAID Array Data Recovery on NAS Raidon SafeTANK GR5640-B31A Devices

 Overall, the NAS Raidon SafeTANK GR5640-B31A is a robust and scalable storage solution that allows users to store, share, and manage their data efficiently and securely over a network.

-Although NAS SafeTANK GR5640-B31A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SafeTANK GR5640-B31A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view